yahoo/validatar/README.md

 Validatar by default uses the JUnit XML report format to write your test results in a JUnit XML file that you can publish.
 If you have a SMTP server, you can also generate a pretty HTML E-Mail report to mail out to a list of recipients.

 ![Report E-Mail](https://user-images.githubusercontent.com/1041753/34065062-2ad8586c-e1b3-11e7-82d6-875427c4cd2d.png)

+If you want to only generate a report if there were failures in running your queries or tests (including tests that were set to warn only), pass the ```report-on-failure-only true``` flag when launching Validatar.

 ### Parameter Substitution